 Chief Executive Officer

-Dr Robyn Littlewood is the CEO of Health and Wellbeing Queensland, the state’s prevention agency committed to fostering a healthier and more equitable Queensland.
+Dr Robyn Littlewood is the Chief Executive Officer of Health and Wellbeing Queensland, the state’s prevention agency dedicated to creating lasting impact on the health of Queenslanders and strengthening the health system.

-Dr Littlewood holds a raft of formal qualifications including a Bachelor of Science and Postgraduate Diploma in Nutrition and Dietetics, a Master of Medical Science, a Masters of Business Administration and a PhD.
+Dr Littlewood holds a Bachelor of Science, Postgraduate Diploma in Nutrition and Dietetics, Master of Medical Science, MBA and a PhD, alongside a Postgraduate Diploma in Business Administration and Graduate Certificate in Executive Leadership.
+Robyn remains proud of her decades of clinical experience in healthcare.

 Areas of expertise: Obesity, weight stigma, nutrition and diet, fruit and vegetable consumption, healthy eating for kids, fitness, physical activity, sedentary behaviour, healthy ageing, and health legacy 2032.